 It was a beautiful autumn day.
 She had just seen her doctor.
 The news was bad.
-So she wandered into Central Park.
+So she wandered into a nearby park.
 Upset.
 Scared.

 Then she noticed them.
 Flocks of red-breasted robins flying in V-formation, left to right, across the azure sky.
 She watched intently as they passed.
 She became lost in their flight.

 All the way home she pondered what had just happened.
 Was it the birds themselves?
 Maybe it was their path of flight.
 The psychologist in her couldn’t ignore the neurological possibilities.

 The subject sat, skeptical at first, his eyes following the good doctor’s fingers as she rapidly moved them back and forth in front of his face.
 It went on for several moments.
 Then came The Question:

 “How do you feel now about the thing that’s troubling you?”

 For each of her friends the outcome was the same.
 The repetitive, left-to-right eye movement seemed to reduce—if not eliminate—their annoyed or distressed feelings.